megumiteam/nginx-mobile-theme/readme.txt

 == Installation ==

-1. Upload `really-simple-ua-switcher` to the `/wp-content/plugins/` directory.
+1. Upload `nginx-mobile-theme` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==